-- 90 For cyclones in ERA5, we applied the cyclone tracking method of Wernli and Schwierz (2006) with the modifications described in Sprenger et al. (2017), which focuses on local minima in the sea level pressure (SLP) field.
-For the IFS, the tracks were identified with the approach by Attinger (2020) who adapted the method of Wernli and Schwierz (2006) by further including fields of relative vorticity and equivalent potential temperature to improve the identification of cyclones and their frontal structures.
-We define a cyclone as a Mediterranean cyclone if it reaches its mature stage in the region indicated by the black - 95 box in Fig.1.
-The mature stage is defined as the time of maximum relative vorticity at 850 hPa along the IFS tracks, and as the time of minimum SLP along the ERA5 tracks.
-For ERA5, in order to focus on the most intense cyclones, we only retain cyclones with a SLP minimum below 1010 hPa and have at least a 5 hPa difference between its minimum and maximum SLP value along the track.
-Finally, we select cyclones where the low-level PV anomaly reaches both a certain spatial size
+For cyclones in ERA5, we applied the cyclone tracking method of Wernli and Schwierz (2006) with the modifications described in Sprenger et al. (2017), which focuses on local minima in the SLP field.
+For the IFS, the tracks were identified with the approach by Attinger (2020), who adapted the method of Wernli and Schwierz (2006) by further including fields of relative vorticity and equivalent potential temperature to improve the identification of cyclones and their frontal structures.
+We define a cyclone as a Mediterranean cyclone if it reaches its mature stage in the region indicated by the black box in Fig. 1.
+The mature stage is defined as the time of maximum relative vorticity at 850 hPa along the IFS tracks and as the time of minimum SLP along the ERA5 tracks.
+For ERA5, in order to focus on the most intense cyclones, we only retain cyclones with an SLP minimum below 1010 hPa and at least a 5 hPa difference between its minimum and maximum SLP value along the track.
+Finally, we select cyclones where the low-level PV anomaly reaches both a certain spatial size and amplitude such that we can initialize at least 200 backward trajectories at grid points with PV > 0.75 PVU (1 PVU = $10^{-6} \text{ m}^2 \text{ s}^{-1} \text{ K kg}^{-1}$ ) from their mature stage.
+Applying all these criteria resulted in 55 cyclone tracks in the 12 monthly IFS simulations (red dots in Fig. 1) and 2969 tracks in ERA5 (blue contours in Fig. 1).
+An average of 590 backward trajectories has been initialized for each cyclone.
+Similar to previous studies on the climatology of Mediterranean cyclones (Campins et al., 2011), we find the main cyclone hot spots in the Gulf of Genoa, the Adriatic Sea, close to Cyprus, and near the Atlas Mountains (bold blue contours in Fig. 1).